Deep dive: the (in)stability of op-amps

 The voltage follower

-Because constantly swinging between the supply rails is not a particularly useful feat, op-amps are typically employed with some form of a negative feedback loop.
+In practice, op-amps are typically employed with some form of a negative feedback loop.
 The simplest example — a voltage follower with an apparent 1x (unity) gain — is shown below:

+Except, this explanation is not quite right.
 We often take the mental shortcut of assuming that the circuit’s equilibrium is reached at Vin+ = Vin- = Vout — but that’s not actually possible.
 Remember that at its core, the op-amp is doing the following math:

 The analysis partly vindicates the mental shortcut we have talked about before: when AOL is very high, it follows that 1 / (1 + AOL) ≈ 0 and AOL / (1 + AOL) ≈ 1, so the last expression is kinda-sorta equivalent to:

-That said, although the scale of the “error” nudges is often negligible, ignoring the phenomenon makes the behavior of op-amps difficult to grasp.
-Just as importantly, as the input signal frequency increases, the op-amp’s internal gain drops, so Vout must drift farther away from the target for the sufficient differential voltage to appear across the input pins.
-In other words, at high frequencies, the output voltage error caused by feedback can get quite high.
+As noted earlier, saying that AOL merely approaches infinity is OK, but it yields a model that’s needlessly imprecise.
+As the input signal frequency increases, the internal gain of real-world op-amps drops, so Vout must drift farther away from the target for the sufficient differential voltage to appear across the input pins.
+In other words, at high frequencies, the output voltage error caused by feedback can get quite high and often needs to be accounted for.

 Understanding loop gain